Luyu-Ju/LSIP/README.md

 Fig. 2.
 Structure of the deep learning model for landslide and source area identification.
 ***
 Note: Due to copyright reasons, satellite imagery cannot be provided; therefore, only the source area identification code is provided.
+Matlab 2021b is used.
+Some necessary tools need to be installed mannully.